RyanCopley/gocat/spec.md

       - No further processing is performed.
   - **Duplication Avoidance:**
     - Use a tracking mechanism (e.g., a map keyed by absolute file path) to ensure each file is included only once.
+- **Exclusion Options:**
+  - The join command shall support two optional flags:
+    - **`-exclude-packages`:** Accepts a comma-separated list of package names.
+For any Go file processed, if the file’s package declaration (extracted using a package clause parser) matches any of the specified names, the file is skipped and its dependencies are not processed.
+    - **`-exclude-files`:** Accepts a comma-separated list of glob patterns.
+Any file whose relative path matches one of these patterns is skipped from processing.

 ### 5.3 Split Command Requirements